MAFN Faculty

 Financial Risk Management and Regulation

-Dr. Harvey J. Stein left Bloomberg in March 2022 after a distinguished 28 3/4 year career where he built quant and engineering teams and introduced a variety of innovations in option pricing, computation and risk analysis.
-Dr. Stein is well known in the industry, having published and lectured on credit risk modeling, financial regulation, interest rate and FX modeling, CVA calculations, mortgage-backed security valuation, COVID-19 data analysis, and other subjects.
-Dr. Stein is on the board of directors of the IAQF, a board member of the Rutgers University Mathematical Finance program, an adjunct professor at Columbia University, and an organizer of the IAQF/Thalesians financial seminar series.
+Harvey Stein is a senior VP in the Labs group in Two Sigma where he works on various research projects around the firm.
+From 1993 to 2022, Dr. Stein was at Bloomberg, where he served as the head of several departments including Quantitative Risk Analytics, Counterparty and Credit Risk, Interest Rates Derivatives, and Quantitative Finance R&D. Harvey is well known in the industry, having published and lectured on credit risk modeling, financial regulation, interest rate and FX modeling, CVA calculations, mortgage backed security valuation, COVID-19 data analysis, and other subjects.
+Dr. Stein is on the board of directors of the IAQF, a board member of the Rutgers University Mathematical Finance program, an adjunct professor at Columbia University, and organizer of the IAQF/Thalesians financial seminar series.
 He’s also worked as a quant researcher on the Bloomberg for President campaign.
-He received his BA in mathematics from WPI in 1982 and his PhD in mathematics from UC Berkeley in 1991.
-He recently started a new position as Senior VP, Quant Research at Two Sigma.
+Harvey holds a Ph.D. in Mathematics from the University of California, Berkeley (1991) and a B.S. in Mathematics from Worcester Polytechnic Institute (1982).

 Statistical Interference/ Time-Series Modeling